 During the highway battle between the Winter Soldier and Cap, the villain does a knife flip to try and catch Steve by surprise.
 Reportedly, during all the days before the scene was shot, Sebastian Stan was seen flipping a toy knife until he could perform the action effortlessly.

 Fake American: Inverted.
 Councilman Singh is Indian.
 His actor Bernard White is Sri Lankan-American.

 Robert Redford joining a superhero film is not the kind of thing one would generally expect from him.
 He also uncharacteristically plays the villain of the film.
 Heck, the directors have commented that, in an earlier age, the idea of Redford playing Captain America himself would not have been all that far-fetched.
 The directors' commentary notes that the style of the movie was inspired by '70s political thrillers, even referring to Three Days of the Condor, in which Redford was the protagonist.
 In a way, The Winter Soldier is Redford redoing the movie as the guy running a conspiracy instead of the agent being hunted, making this also an example of Playing with Character Type.

-Production Posse: Danny Pudi, who stars in the Russo brothers-directed Community, cameos as a SHIELD technician.
+Production Posse: Danny Pudi, who stars in the Russo brothers-directed Community, cameos as a S.H.I.E.L.D. technician.
+The firm who did all the openings for the Russos' shows was responsible for the end credits.
 Alison Brie was also in the mix to play Agent 13.